IzzyLVA/CYD-Portal/README.md

 2. Create a file named: index.html
 3. paste the script of your choice into index.html
 4. Ensure index.html is in root / it will not work if its not
+5. Add SSID then navigate to "Attacks" select evil portal

+---

+## ⚠️ Disclaimer

+This project is intended for:
+- Educational use
+- UI/UX experimentation
+- Personal projects

+It is **not designed for phishing, credential harvesting, or malicious activity**.

+---

+## 👤 Author

+**IzzyLVA**

+> *Pwned by IzzyLVA*